Sherry Rich: Early life and education

-Music career
+Career

 Rich relocated to Melbourne in 1988 and as Sherry Valier on lead vocals, harmonica and rhythm guitar, she formed an all-girl garage rock band, Girl Monstar, with Damian Child on bass guitar and vocals; Anne McCue on lead guitar and vocals and Ritchie Hine on drums.
 Girl Monstar (1988–93) developed a presence on the indie music scene.
 Rich wrote two of their singles, "Surfin' on a Wave of Love" (October 1989) and "Joe Cool" (June 1990), which both topped the Australian indie charts.
 They released an album, Monstereo Delicio (1992), before splitting in early 1993.

 After leaving Girl Monstar, Rich focused on her solo career and formed a backing band, the Grievous Angels, in 1994 with Steve Connolly on lead guitar (ex-Paul Kelly and the Coloured Girls/Messengers), Matt Heydon on keyboards (ex-Nick Barker and the Reptiles), Steve Morrison on drums and Douglas Robertson on bass guitar (ex-Ice Cream Hands).
 They released an extended play, Sherry Rich and the Grievous Angels in January 1995 via Rubber Records with Charlie Owen on guitar (ex-New Christs, Tex, Don and Charlie) and Jen Anderson on violin (ex-the Black Sorrows) joining.
 Trying to Write a Love Song, their second EP, followed in January 1996.

 Rich gained a following in the mid-1990s – as the new country genre reached a wider audience, touring much of east coast Australia including a spot at Tamworth.
 Her debut album, Sherry Rich & Courtesy Move (October 1997), was recorded in Nashville earlier that year, with three members of alt rockers, Wilco, working under the name, Courtesy Move: Jay Bennett on lead guitar and producer, Ken Coomer on drums and John Stirratt on bass guitar.
 A single, "Polite Kisses", from the album was issued in August.
 Daniel Aloi of Consummable opined "she made a pop-meets-country debut album that blows away, aesthetically at least, the current crop of stars with big hits and big hair."
 He observed while "Bar-hopping with the band [in Nashville] and in Chicago between rehearsals and recording sessions, she cemented a landmark collaboration on a par with that of Linda Ronstadt and the fledgling Eagles."